-3 Sources of other income I reasonably expect to receive in the period commencing on the first day after the return date and ending on the following 30 June

-Sources of other income I received at any time since 30 June [Include description sufficient to identify the person from whom, or the circumstances in which, that income was received

-\sim O: rı (' (-: 11 ITS

-Description of each gift I received at any Name and address of donor time since 30 June

-D. Contributions to travel

-Name and address of each person who made any financial or other contribution to any travel undertaken by me at any time since 30 June

-Dates on which travel was undertaken

-States, Territories of the Commonwealth and overseas countries in which travel was undertaken

-Name of
+Name and address of settlor Name and add lress of trustee 3 Sources of other income I recommencing on the first day a following 30 June Sources of other income I rec [Include description sufficient circumstances in which, that after the retur eived at any t t to identify th n date and endin ime since 30 June e person from wh g on the • C. Gifts Description of each gift I rece time since 30 June ived at any Name and add lress of donor D. Contributions to travel Name and address of each person who made any financial or other contribution to any travel undertaken by me at any time since 30 June undertaken ich travel was Name of States Territories of the Commonwealth and overseas countries in which travel was undertaker E. Interests and positions in c orporations Name and address of each corporation in which I had an interest or hold a position at • Description of position (if Description of principal

 E. Interests and positions in corporations

-Name and address of each Nature of corporation in which I had an interest (if interest or held a position at any) the return date/at any time since 30 June position (if any)
+Name and address of each Nature of Description of Description of

+corporation in which I had an interest (if position (if principal

+interest or held a position at any) any) objects (if any)

+the return date/at any time of corporation

+since 30 June (except in case

+of listed

+company)